amper5and/node-google-voice/readme.md

 [npm](https://github.com/isaacs/npm) should take care of dependencies, but in case it fails to do so, try installing these modules (and *their* dependencies) independently.

 ## Installation
-NOTICE: The `google-voice` module will be removed/deprecated in `npm` in order not to clash with the new `voice.js` module.
+NOTICE: The `google-voice` has been removed from the `npm` registry in order not to clash with the new `voice.js` module.

-Install node-google-voice by downloading [the zip](https://github.com/amper5and/node-google-voice/zipball/master), then run the following from inside the folder:
+If you wish to install node-google-voice, download [the zip](https://github.com/amper5and/node-google-voice/zipball/master), then run the following from inside the folder:

 	npm install